 School is out, now let's get outside to learn!

-Our summer camp goals are:
+Our summer camp goals are to:

 - Help students feel comfortable and safe in outdoor settings